 If you’re planning to fix this code yourself, here is a video you can watch to get an idea of what the troubleshooting process might involve:

 How to Fix the P0506 Code

 As mentioned, the diagnostic and repair procedures for this code may vary depending on your car’s year, make, and model.

-If you’re unsure about how the procedures, you may consult vehicle repair manuals or bring your vehicle to an auto repair shop.
-If you do not have enough DIY skills, it is best to leave the work to professionals.
+If you’re unsure about how these procedures work, you may consult vehicle repair manuals or bring your vehicle to an auto repair shop.
+If you do not have the DIY skill, it is best to leave the work to trusted professionals.
 They would know how to properly diagnose the problem and rule out any other underlying issue that is triggering the code.

 Any information provided on this Website is for informational purposes only and is not intended to replace consultation with a professional mechanic.